 While you’re in store, there are a number of things you can do to reduce the chances of catching or spreading coronavirus.

-Floor markings and signage should make that easier for you.
+Floor markings and signage should make it easier for you.

 - Find out more: how to protect yourself and others from coronavirus